Parker Jackson-Cartwright: Professional career

 On March 15, 2024, Jackson-Cartwright signed with Galatasaray of the BSL.
 Despite signing an 18-month contract with Galatasaray, he parted ways with the team after one game.

 On April 5, 2024, Jackson-Cartwright re-signed with the Breakers for the 2024–25 NBL season.
 On December 28, 2024, he was suspended for five games following an incident with a game official during the Breakers' Christmas Day game against the Tasmania JackJumpers.
 Upon his return in January 2025, he played three more games before being ruled out for the Breakers' final two regular season games with a significant rib cartilage injury.

 On January 30, 2025, Jackson-Cartwright signed with Rytas Vilnius of the Lithuanian Basketball League, joining the team in February for the remainder of the 2024–25 season.

 On June 24, 2025, Jackson-Cartwright re-signed with the Breakers on a two-year deal.
 On October 8, 2025, he recorded 20 points and 17 assists in a 117–88 win over the Illawarra Hawks, setting both a Breakers all-time assists record and the equal-most ever assists in the 40-minute era of the NBL, tying Damian Keogh's 1983 mark.
+In the 2025–26 NBL season, the Breakers finished outside the finals spots in seventh at the end of the regular season but won the inaugural NBL Ignite Cup Final, defeating the Adelaide 36ers 111–107 behind Jackson-Cartwright's team-high 29 points.
+He was named to the All-NBL Second Team.

+In March 2026, Jackson-Cartwright joined the Nanjing Monkey Kings of the Chinese Basketball Association for the rest of the 2025–26 CBA season.